Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Introduction

 \item \textbf{Contextual coupling: hardness and a guiding principle.} In Section~\ref{sec:challenge}, we consider standalone policy parameterization.
 Perhaps surprisingly, we show that contextual mirror descent in Eq.~\eqref{eq:cmd}, the natural generalization of state-wise mirror descent to parametric policy class, can suffer a constant per-step regret even with an accurate critic, due to an underlying challenge we coin \emph{contextual coupling}.
-Instead, an alternative formulation inspired by natural policy gradients (NPG) \cite{kakade2001natural} and compatible function approximation (CFA) \cite{sutton1999policy} admits a general regret decomposition, which can serve as the guiding principle for designing effective actor updates. \item \textbf{Actor updates with finite-sample guarantees.} Building on the earlier regret decomposition, we develop and analyze two statistically and computationally efficient actor updates in Section~\ref{sec:algorithm}: a \emph{least-square regression} update-rule (LSPU) closely related to NPG, and a \emph{distributionally robust} update-rule (DRPU) that leverages importance weighting and can be more robust to actor-critic incompatibility.
+Instead, an alternative formulation inspired by natural policy gradients (NPG) \citep{kakade2001natural} and compatible function approximation (CFA) \citep{sutton1999policy} admits a general regret decomposition, which can serve as the guiding principle for designing effective actor updates.

+\item \textbf{Actor updates with finite-sample guarantees.} Building on the earlier regret decomposition, we develop and analyze two statistically and computationally efficient actor updates in Section~\ref{sec:algorithm}: a \emph{least-square regression} update-rule (LSPU) closely related to NPG, and a \emph{distributionally robust} update-rule (DRPU) that leverages importance weighting and can be more robust to actor-critic incompatibility.
 Surprisingly, when the offline distribution coincides with that of the comparator policy, our DRPU method recovers behavior cloning, providing an interesting unification between offline RL and imitation learning. \end{itemize}